PowerRabbit/triangle-type/README.md

 The tests - https://github.com/PowerRabbit/triangle-type/blob/master/src/Components/TriangleType/TriangleType.test.js
 ## Motivation
 **Choosing the platform**

-We need a solution, which provides as with running and testing environment, support for modules, and, possibly, modern code features - out from the box.
+We need a solution, which provides us with a running and testing environment, support for modules, and, possibly, modern code features - out from the box.
 The 'Create React App' project meets all the requirements.
 It contains:

  - React
  - modules support